How to Grow Norfolk Island Pine, Your Living Christmas Tree

 Scale

-To treat scale on these plants, you can use the same technique as described for mealybugs – depending on the severity of the infestation, either use rubbing alcohol, or apply neem oil.
+To treat scale, you can use the same technique as described for mealybugs – depending on the severity of the infestation, either use rubbing alcohol or apply neem oil.

 Find more tips on combating scale insects here.